csj2025/word/readme.txt

 Git is a distributed version control system.
-Git is free software. nihao  how are you, you love me
+Git is free software. nihao  how are you, you  wol ddd ssss